A Network-Constrained Demand Response Game for Procuring Energy Balancing Services

 \subsection{Efficiency analysis}

-In this part, we mainly focus on the advantages of our market mechanism in terms of market efficiency.
+In this part, we mainly focus on the advantages of our game in terms of the market efficiency performance.
 We do not incorporate the physical network constraints in our model here, to make it consistent with the setup in \cite{li2015demand} and \cite{xu2015demand} where the physical network is neglected.
-We study three cases as follows.
+The three cases are as follows,

-Case 1: Each consumer reveals its true cost function and constraints to the BRP.
+Case 1 (C1): Each consumer reveals its true cost function and constraints to the utility company.
 In this case, we solve the social welfare maximization problem \eqref{eq_optimization1}.